Home

 Library - I can't stress the need for using your local library enough.
 So many libraries now have online book requests and notifications.
 If I think I want to purchase a homeschool book, I order it from the library first if possible.
 That way I get to use it for a few weeks and find out if I really want to purchase it or not.

-Keep look around.
+Keep looking around.
 You CAN find the homeschool books you need for less!
+Sometimes you have to trade some of your time for money, so keep digging and looking and using your resources.